Motardo/bar-chart/README.md

 ### Config
 Properties may include:
- - `attributes`: an object with three porpoerties
+ - `attributes`: an object with three properties
    * `chart`: an array of attributes to include in the outer svg tag
    * `bars`: an array of attributes to apply to the bars as a group
    * `labels`: like `bars` but for the labels as a group